 Key Features to Look for in a Professional Paper Shredder

-Beyond the cut type and security level, a professional paper shredder comes with a range of features designed to enhance efficiency, safety, and longevity.
+Beyond cut type and security level, a professional paper shredder includes various features to enhance efficiency, safety, and longevity.

 Sheet Capacity & Waste Bin Volume

-Consider how many sheets of paper your team needs to shred at once.
-A higher sheet capacity (e.g., 20+ sheets per pass) means less time spent feeding paper.
-Equally important is the waste bin volume.
-A larger bin (measured in gallons or liters) reduces the frequency of emptying, which is a major time-saver for high-volume shredding environments.
-For a small office, a 10-gallon bin might suffice, while larger departments could need 20+ gallons.
+Consider the number of sheets your team needs to shred at once; a higher sheet capacity (e.g., 20+ sheets per pass) saves time.
+The waste bin volume is equally important; a larger bin (measured in gallons or liters) reduces emptying frequency, which is crucial for high-volume environments.
+A small office might need a 10-gallon bin, while larger departments could require 20+ gallons.

 Continuous Run Time (Duty Cycle)